andreapassini/RTGP/RTGP_LAB/project/project01/README.md

 Project the particle on the surface of the sphere, with a displacement big enough that the problem of triangle-sphere cannot happen

+# Implementation

+Generate the cloth particles.
+Add constraints to a particle and its particles at distance 1 and distance 2.